FancyPandaSoftworks/degiro/README.md

 # degiro
 How to use it to check your portfolio and your stonks gains:

+0) Click on the green button (code) and click download zip.
+Unzip this somewhere you like

-0) PLEASE HAVE PYTHON DOWNLOADED ON YOUR PC/LAPTOP/WHATEVER, AND PLEASE HAVE PIP INSTALLED AS WELL.
+0.5) PLEASE HAVE PYTHON DOWNLOADED ON YOUR PC/LAPTOP/WHATEVER, AND PLEASE HAVE PIP INSTALLED AS WELL.
 MORE INFORMATION SEE HERE:

 https://www.python.org/downloads/